LearnSphere/WorkflowComponents/ComponentCreator/info.md

 		- ```cd C:/Users/.../WorkflowComponents/YourComponent/```
 	- Run `ant runComponent` in this directory to build and test your component.
 	- More information on ant and testing your component can be found in [the workflow components doc in GitHub](https://github.com/LearnSphere/WorkflowComponents/blob/dev/Workflow%20Components.docx).
+- When you are finished testing your component, contact datashop-help@lists.andrew.cmu.edu to put your component into LearnSphere.